saichler/gsql/README.md

 ## So how does it work?
 ### Introspector
 First you got the Model Introspector, the model inspector is accepting a GO struct or a Java Object and starts to introspect the struct/object, drilling down to discover its attributes and sub objects.
 From this data, it is creating the Internal Schema, mapping a struct->table and attribute->column and creating the Graph Schema of the struct, mapping the relations between the root struct and its sub structs.
 The model introspector allows you to define annotations for an attribute so later on, when you would like to implement persistency, seeks and sorts, you can do so.

-Note: The actual db functionality & persistency layers have been extracted to another project so you could use the gsql over your model without model just for sorting and filtering you model element lists.
+**Note: The actual db functionality & persistency layers have been extracted to another project so you could use the gsql over your model without model just for sorting and filtering you model element lists.**

 ### Parser
 The parser just parses the query and validates that the syntax is correct.
-It divides the query string to requested GColumn, GTables & Criteria.
-The Criteria is divided into Expression & Compares.
+It divides the query string to requested Column, Tables & Criteria.
+The Criteria is divided into Expression, Compares & Conditions.

-### InstanceId
+### Instance
-An InstanceId is a string representation of an instance inside the model.
+An Instance is a string representation of an instance inside the model.
 For example if we have the following model:

     Employee
         Addresses